 16. Chalk it up

 There’s nothing like summer for chalking up the nearest sidewalk or driveway.
 Sidewalk chalk is an inexpensive source of hours of summer fun, and comes in more colors than ever before!
 (And you can often find it in season at the dollar store!)

 Blowing bubbles is another classic summer pastime for all ages.
 If your kids are prone to tipping over the bottle (as mine were), pour a little bubble solution into a shallow plate or bowl.
 Out of bubble solution?
 Mix a small squirt of liquid dish soap with some water to make your own for pennies.

 Raindrops, if you have them and it’s a light summer shower.
 Otherwise, there’s nothing like summer sprinkler fun, so long as you don’t live in a drought zone or someplace that’s too hot to be outside.
 You can get fancy sprinklers for kids, but the ordinary garden-variety also works fine (and is often more durable).

 19. Freeze some grapes

 If you’ve never tried it, you MUST.
 So tasty.
-Read this post from the archives for a complete how-to, plus why this will become your family’s new fave summer snack.
+Read this post for a complete how-to, plus why this will become your family’s new fave summer snack.